 Though not required, many students choose to complete a minor in order to pursue an area of interest or as a complement to their major.
-Students may choose to use their elective credits towards the minor or take additional credits.
+Minors range between 18-24 semester credit hours.
+Students may choose to use their elective credits toward the minor or take additional credits.
 Students may not earn a minor in a program in which they are receiving or have received a major except where specifically noted in the Academic Program section of this catalog.
 At least 9 credits of any minor must be completed at Bethel.